-Much has to take place before construction occurs but you can be assured that it is the School’s hope that ‘the sooner the better’ with the first ‘sod to be turned’ at the end of October in 2022.
+Much has to take place before construction occurs but you can be assured that it is the School’s hope that ‘the sooner the better’ with the commencement of works to begin end of 2022.

 Once construction commences, how long before the complex will be functioning?